 - 3 tsp Dijon mustard

-- 100 ml vegan single cream
+- 100 ml vegan single cream or coconut cream

 - Drizzle of truffle oil (optional)